Contents

 Surface imaging method

-Incorporating an appropriate DFT can mitigate the risk of component collapse and also make the designer alert.
-If you have any further questions about the common electronic component failures, please let us know in the comments section.
-To understand assembly aspects for a better design, download our design guide.
+Incorporating an appropriate DFT can mitigate the risk of component collapse and alert the designer.
+If you have any further questions about common electronic component failures, please let us know in the comments section.
+Download our design guide to understand assembly aspects for a better design.

 Design for Assembly Handbook